-The Agency is not compliant with provision (a) of this standard.
-Corrective action is required.
+LASD is not compliant with provision (a) of this standard.
+Corrective action is recommended.

-- 1. LASD shall provide any additional departmental policy that requires an administrative or criminal investigation is completed for all allegations of sexual abuse and sexual harassment (including detainee-on-detainee sexual abuse and staff sexual misconduct). - 2.
-LASD shall provide the audit team with proof of practice to demonstrate compliance with this standard.
+- 1. LASD shall provide any additional departmental policy that requires an administrative or criminal investigation is completed for all allegations of sexual abuse and sexual harassment (including detainee-on-detainee sexual abuse and staff sexual misconduct). - LASD shall provide the audit team with proof of practice to demonstrate compliance with this standard.
 This shall include any requested allegation trackers and investigative files for criminal and administrative investigations into allegations of sexual abuse and sexual harassment occurring in custody facilities. - 3.
 LASD shall ensure that an administrative or criminal investigation is completed for all allegations of sexual abuse and sexual harassment.

-Implemented Corrective Action as of April 25, 2023, and Final Reporting:
+Implemented Corrective Action as of June 3, 2023, and Final Reporting:

-During the corrective action period, LASD revised CDM, 3-04/025.15, PREA - Criminal and Administrative Investigations, and CDM, 8-03/060.00, PREA-Related Grievances, and provided draft policies to the audit team for review.
+1. During the corrective action period, LASD revised CDM, 3-04/025.15, PREA - Criminal and Administrative Investigations, and CDM, 8-03/060.00, PREA-Related Grievances, and provided draft policies to the audit team for review.
 The revised polices are consistent with the requirements of provision (a) of this standard.
 However, LASD did not finalize, implement, and institutionalize the policies.
-The Agency is not compliant with provision (a) of this standard.

-115.131 Employee and volunteer training Auditor Overall Determination: Meets Standard Auditor Discussion The following evidence was analyzed in making the compliance determination: Marina del Rey Station's PAQ Information LASD, CDM, 3-04/025.50, PREA - Employee Training, Revised April 3, 2018 LASD Prison Rape Elimination Act: Volunteer and Contractor Training Video Custody Training and Standards Bureau Sexual Assault/Abuse and Harassment Course Curriculum Employee and volunteer training records LASD Intranet Splash Page screenshot Random Staff Interviews 8.
-Volunteer Interviews 115.131 (a)-(b) CDM, 3-04/025.50, PREA - Employee Training, states the Department shall provide PREA training to all employees who have contact with inmates.
+115.131 Employee and volunteer training

+The following evidence was analyzed in making the compliance determination:

+- 1. Lomita Station's PAQ Information

+- 2. LASD, CDM, 3-04/025.50, PREA Employee Training, Revised April 3, 2018

+- 3. LASD Prison Rape Elimination Act: Volunteer and Contractor Training Video

+- 4. Custody Training and Standards Bureau Sexual Assault/Abuse and Harassment Course Curriculum

+- 5. Employee and volunteer training records

+- 6. LASD Intranet Splash Page screenshot

+- 7. Random Staff Interviews

+- 8. Volunteer Interviews

+CDM, 3-04/025.50, PREA - Employee Training, states the Department shall provide PREA training to all employees who have contact with inmates.
 This policy also states that all current employees who have not received such training shall be trained within one year of the effective date of the PREA standards and shall receive refresher training every two years to ensure all employees know the Department's sexual abuse and sexual harassment policies and procedures.
 During years in which an employee does not receive training, updated information on sexual abuse and sexual harassment policies shall be provided, documented, and tracked by the Department member's concerned facility's training unit.

 The LASD Prison Rape Elimination Act: Volunteer and Contractor Training Video was created by Just Detention International and LASD.
 The audit team reviewed the video and noted that the video was developed to train volunteers and contractors.
 However, the video addresses staff throughout the video.
 The audit team noted the video includes training on topics required by provision (a) of this standard.
 It would be best practice to ensure training curriculum is tailored to the specific individual receiving the training.
-While the topics in the video address employee requirements to avoid any confusion, it is recommended that the video be revised, or a new video is created and tailored to employees.
+While the topics in the video address employee requirements, to avoid any confusion, it is recommended that the video be revised, or a new video is created and tailored to employees.

 Custody Training and Standards Bureau Sexual Assault/Abuse and Harassment Course Curriculum was provided for review.
-This course is completed by Deputies and Custody Assistants during their academy training.
+This course is completed by deputies and custody assistants during their academy training.
 The audit team reviewed the course curriculum and noted it includes topics required by provision (a) of this standard.